 After 300 years of colonial rule, the Spanish lost the Spanish-American war that secured freedom for Cuba in 1898 with a lot of help from the USA.

-In the period 1898 to 1902, a lot of things happened that would keep the most conservative conspiracy theorists pondering for decades.
+From 1898 to 1902, many things happened that would keep the most conservative conspiracy theorists pondering for decades.
 Negotiations, secret meetings, treaties, and whatnot.

 I do recommend you take the time to experience these events from the other side of the perspective when you are here.